ON24 (NYSE:ONTF) Issues Q4 2021 Earnings Guidance

 ON24 (NYSE:ONTF) updated its fourth quarter 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $-0.100-$-0.080 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.010.
 The company issued revenue guidance of $51 million-$52 million, compared to the consensus revenue estimate of $52.46 million.ON24 also updated its FY 2021 guidance to $-0.040-$-0.020 EPS.

-Several research firms have commented on ONTF.
-JPMorgan Chase & Co. downgraded shares of ON24 from an overweight rating to a neutral rating and dropped their price target for the stock from $85.00 to $32.00 in a research note on Wednesday, August 11th.
-Robert W. Baird dropped their price target on shares of ON24 from $70.00 to $38.00 and set an outperform rating for the company in a research note on Wednesday, August 11th.
-KeyCorp dropped their price target on shares of ON24 from $57.00 to $40.00 and set an overweight rating for the company in a research note on Wednesday, August 11th.
-Needham & Company LLC lowered their target price on shares of ON24 from $40.00 to $25.00 and set a buy rating for the company in a research note on Wednesday, November 10th.
-Finally, Piper Sandler lowered their target price on shares of ON24 from $40.00 to $25.00 and set an overweight rating for the company in a research note on Wednesday, November 10th.
-Three research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of Buy and a consensus target price of $39.71.
+Several brokerages recently weighed in on ONTF.
+JPMorgan Chase & Co. cut ON24 from an overweight rating to a neutral rating and reduced their price target for the stock from $85.00 to $32.00 in a research note on Wednesday, August 11th.
+William Blair reissued a buy rating on shares of ON24 in a research note on Wednesday, November 10th.
+KeyCorp cut their target price on ON24 from $57.00 to $40.00 and set an overweight rating on the stock in a research note on Wednesday, August 11th.
+Needham & Company LLC cut their target price on ON24 from $40.00 to $25.00 and set a buy rating on the stock in a research note on Wednesday, November 10th.
+Finally, Canaccord Genuity cut ON24 from a buy rating to a hold rating and cut their target price for the stock from $45.00 to $30.00 in a research note on Wednesday, August 11th.
+Three equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to MarketBeat, the company currently has a consensus rating of Buy and an average target price of $39.71.

-In related news, insider Goldman Sachs Group Inc sold 32,759 shares of the stock in a transaction dated Friday, November 26th.
-The shares were sold at an average price of $15.94, for a total transaction of $522,178.46.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, insider Jayesh Sahasi sold 70,000 shares of the stock in a transaction dated Monday, September 20th.
-The stock was sold at an average price of $20.21, for a total transaction of $1,414,700.00.
+In other news, insider Sharat Sharan purchased 14,700 shares of the business’s stock in a transaction on Tuesday, November 16th.
+The stock was acquired at an average price of $16.97 per share, for a total transaction of $249,459.00.
+The acquisition was disclosed in a document filed with the SEC, which is available through this link.
+Also, insider Jayesh Sahasi sold 70,000 shares of the firm’s stock in a transaction that occurred on Thursday, October 21st.
+The stock was sold at an average price of $20.54, for a total value of $1,437,800.00.
 The disclosure for this sale can be found here.
-Insiders sold 340,393 shares of company stock valued at $6,223,603 over the last ninety days.
+Insiders have sold 390,577 shares of company stock worth $7,017,012 over the last ninety days.

-A number of institutional investors and hedge funds have recently modified their holdings of ONTF.
-Morgan Stanley grew its position in ON24 by 987.5% during the third quarter.
-Morgan Stanley now owns 404,066 shares of the company’s stock worth $8,057,000 after buying an additional 366,912 shares during the period.
-Millennium Management LLC grew its position in ON24 by 1,526.3% during the third quarter.
-Millennium Management LLC now owns 100,049 shares of the company’s stock worth $1,995,000 after buying an additional 93,897 shares during the period.
-Bank of New York Mellon Corp grew its position in ON24 by 167.3% during the third quarter.
-Bank of New York Mellon Corp now owns 62,160 shares of the company’s stock worth $1,240,000 after buying an additional 38,904 shares during the period.
-Citadel Advisors LLC acquired a new position in ON24 during the second quarter worth about $401,000.
-Finally, American International Group Inc. grew its position in ON24 by 191.8% during the third quarter.
-American International Group Inc. now owns 14,722 shares of the company’s stock worth $294,000 after buying an additional 9,676 shares during the period.
-Institutional investors own 40.60% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Morgan Stanley grew its position in shares of ON24 by 265,285.7% in the second quarter.
+Morgan Stanley now owns 37,154 shares of the company’s stock valued at $1,319,000 after purchasing an additional 37,140 shares in the last quarter.
+Citadel Advisors LLC purchased a new position in ON24 in the second quarter worth approximately $401,000.
+Millennium Management LLC purchased a new position in ON24 in the second quarter worth approximately $218,000.
+Royal Bank of Canada grew its position in ON24 by 237.3% in the third quarter.
+Royal Bank of Canada now owns 3,559 shares of the company’s stock worth $71,000 after acquiring an additional 2,504 shares during the period.
+Finally, Bank of New York Mellon Corp grew its position in ON24 by 167.3% in the third quarter.
+Bank of New York Mellon Corp now owns 62,160 shares of the company’s stock worth $1,240,000 after acquiring an additional 38,904 shares during the period.
+Hedge funds and other institutional investors own 40.60% of the company’s stock.

 ON24 Company Profile